Rules of Court

 4. Records

-The Court shall make a copy of any pleading, or deposition for any person requesting same or shall permit such person to
+The Court shall make a copy of any pleading, or deposition for any person requesting same or shall permit such person to copy such record.
+However, original papers shall not be removed from the file except with the consent of the court and a written receipt given thereof.

 5. Release & Assignments